 Need for excluding certain beams from cell quality derivation procedure

 In scenarios wherein a cell (say Cell-A) could allow new UEs only in certain beams (defined either by SSBlock indexes or by CSI-RS resources), it would be beneficial if the surrounding cells could request their RRC_CONNECTED mode UEs to include only those beams for the Cell-A’s cell quality derivation process.
 For example, in the Figure 2, a multi beam scenario is shown wherein the cell-A has four SSBs and cell-B has a single SSB.
-In cell-A, the shaded beam represent a beam that is potentially a beam wherein the UE will not be provided a random access resource due to overload.
+In cell-A, the shaded beam represent a beam that is potentially a beam wherein the UE will not be provided a random access..
 Therefore, for a UE handing over from cell-B to cell-A, it makes sense to evaluate the cell-A’s quality using only those beams in which it will be allowed to access the cell.

 In certain scenarios, there is a need to exclude certain beams from the cell quality derivation process so that the UE uses only those beams in which it can access the cell.